Ben Crocker: Collingwood

 Crocker was drafted by Collingwood with the 65th pick of the 2015 national draft.
 After showing good form in the Victorian Football League (VFL), kicking seven goals in four matches and averaging 11 disposals per match, he made his debut for Collingwood's senior team on 7 May 2016 against their arch-rivals Carlton.
 In October 2019, Crocker was delisted by Collingwood, but was allowed to continue training at the Holden Centre.

 Adelaide

 Crocker was given a second chance in November, when he was re-drafted by Adelaide in the 2020 rookie draft.
 Tyson Goldsack, Crocker's room-mate, former team-mate, and current development coach at Port Adelaide, claimed that he has what it takes to make it in the AFL.
 Crocker trained and worked hard after arriving in Adelaide, making captain Rory Sloane say he deserves a spot in the best 22.
 He made his debut for Adelaide in the second round of the 2020 season, against Port Adelaide, kicking a goal.

 Crocker was delisted at the end of 2020.
-He signed for the Carlton reserves in 2021.
+He signed for the Carlton reserves in 2021, and played there for three seasons, including as captain in 2023.